Fortis Watches: History

 In 1994, Fortis became the equipment supplier of the Juri-Gagarin-Kosmonautentrainingszentrums, which is a cosmonaut training centre in Russia.
 During a docking manoeuvre of the U.S. Space Shuttle Atlantis in September 1994, the model "Official Cosmonauts Chronograph" was worn on the space station Mir by the cosmonauts during the mission Sojus TM-19.

 In 1998, FORTIS launched the development of the world's automatic chronograph with mechanical alarm function, which was patented with the patent number EP 0806712.
 The construction of this watch was done by Zurich watch engineer Paul Gerber.

 In 2017, FORTIS experienced some financial difficulties.
 The company filed for definitive debt restructuring moratorium.
-Soon afterwards, the company brand and location was taken over by a private investor and FORTIS fan, Mr. Jupp Philipp.
+Soon afterwards, the company brand and location was taken over by a private investor and FORTIS fan, Jupp Philipp.
 This led to the renaming of FORTIS Uhren AG into FORTIS Watches AG.

 Under the new management, FORTIS is redefining the collections.
 Design and functionality are the main focus points.
 A new collaboration with Kenissi has been established.